nicklaros/gdsc-ugm_full-stack-development/readme.md

 ## Creating Component

-Our app looks good, and if we look the jsx basically there are 3 section in our app
+Our app looks good, and if we look the jsx basically there are 3 sections in our app
 - header
 - todo list
 - form to add new todo